laurisvan/graphql-workshop/docs/1_Simple_GraphQL_Queries.md

-# Writing GraphQL Queries
+# Simple GraphQL Queries

-This sections introduces you to querying GraphQL APIs through a few popular APIs.
+This chapter introduces you to querying GraphQL APIs through a few popular APIs.

 ## Basic Queries